Clairvoyant scheduling of random walks

 To make it more explicit, for example interval $I$ is an emerging barrier of type 1 for the process $X$ if it has a closed subinterval $I'$ of size $4\l_{1}$ within $2\bub$ of its two ends, such that conditionally over the value of $X(I')$ and $Y(0)$, with probability $>\tub^{2}$, for all right-closed subintervals $\hat I$ of $I'$, the rectangle $\hat I\times \clint{b}{b+5 \bub}$ contains a trap.
-Shortly, the value $X(I')$ makes not too improbable (in terms of a randomly chosen $Y$) a sequence of closely placed traps reaching horizontally across $I'\times \clint{b}{b+5 \bub}$.
+More simply, the value $X(I')$ makes not too improbable (in terms of a randomly chosen $Y$) for a sequence of closely placed traps to exist reaching horizontally across $I'\times \clint{b}{b+5 \bub}$.

 Note that emerging barriers of type 1 are smallest, and those of type 2 are largest.
 More precisely, let

 Then emerging barriers of type $j$ have length in $L_{j}+\clint{0}{4\bub}$.